My focus: Business litigation

 Education: Juris Doctor (J.D.), The George Washington University, With Honors, 2003; Member of the George Washington International Law Review; The University of Oxford and the George Washington University, 2001; Bachelor of Arts (B.A.), University of Washington,1998.

-- Represent companies, directors and officers in business torts, contract disputes and employment matters;
+- Represent companies, directors and officers in business torts, contract disputes, trade secret cases, founder disputes, and employment matters;

 - Represented corporation in a multi-jurisdictional breach of contract dispute that settled after we filed a cross-complaint against the Plaintiff corporation and its principal for intentional interference and civil extortion;